ucsb-cs8/w20/_lab/lab07.md

 # Some notes about the File I/O functions

 Create two files `input1.txt` and `input2.txt` in the `~/cs8/{{page.num}}` directory.
 Use these two input files to test your functionality: add a small number of words (2-10) first to make sure that you can verify that your function is working correctly.
 Add punctuation next to make sure you can correctly remove it; test for contractions, e.g., "don't".
+Make sure to test a file that contains more than one line.

 These files are used when running pytest on `{{page.num}}_tests.py`.
 We will be using additional input files to test your submission on Gradescope.